-In other words, the level of care that you need to receive is, in most instances, at minimum the level of care that you would receive if you were a patient of the state, in public facilities.
-However, in most cases you will receive these services from private facilities, unless your plan specifies “state facilities” only.
+In other words, the level of care that you need to receive should at minimum be the level of care that you would receive if you were a patient of the state, in public facilities.
+However, in most cases you will receive these services from private facilities, unless your plan specifies “state facilities” only (see above).
 Note that this is the minimum level of care, as required by law.
-Many schmes/plans offer superior healthcare coverage to the minimum that is required.
+Many schemes/plans offer superior healthcare coverage to the minimum that is required.

 PMBs and cancer

 Most cancers are considered PMBs, and therefore you are funded for out-of-hospital treatment for cancer under the PMB legislation, even if you are on a hospital-only plan.

 However, there are some limitations.
 For starters, only treatable cancers are considered PMBs.
 Once again, according to the government notes:

 In general, solid organ malignant tumours (excluding lymphomas) will be regarded as treatable where:

 i) they involve only the organ of origin, and have not spread to adjacent organs

 ii) there is no evidence of distant metastatic spread

 iii) they have not, by means of compression, infarction, or other means, brought about irreversible and irreparable damage to the organ within which they originated (for example brain stem compression caused by a cerebral tumour) or another vital organ

 iv) or, if points i. to iii. do not apply, there is a well demonstrated five year survival rate of greater than 10% for the given therapy for the condition concerned